 The statute located at 49 U.S.C.
 8103 provides:

 Notwithstanding any other statutory or common law or public policy, or the nature of the conduct giving rise to damages or liability, in a claim for personal injury to a passenger, death of a passenger, or damage to property of a passenger arising from or in connection with the provision of rail passenger transportation, or from or in connection with any rail passenger transportation operations over or rail passenger transportation use of right-of-way or facilities owned, leased, or maintained by any high-speed railroad authority or operator, any commuter authority or operator, any rail carrier, or any State, punitive damages, to the extent permitted by applicable State law, may be awarded in connection with any such claim only if the plaintiff establishes by clear and convincing evidence that the harm that is the subject of the action was the result of conduct carried out by the defendant with a conscious, flagrant indifference to the rights or safety of others.
 If, in any case wherein death was caused, the law of the place where the act or omission complained of occurred provides, or has been construed to provide, for damages only punitive in nature, this paragraph shall not apply.

 (2) The aggregate allowable awards to all rail passengers, against all defendants, for all claims, including claims for punitive damages, arising from a single accident or incident, shall not exceed $200,000,000.

-The lawyers at Goldberg Finnegan, LLC look forward to representing victims of the crash and will fight hard to make sure that all available avenues of recovery are explored.
+The injury lawyers in Silver Spring, MD at Goldberg Finnegan, LLC look forward to representing victims of the crash and will fight hard to make sure that all available avenues of recovery are explored.
 Our law firm does not charge any fees up front and attorney fees are only charged to our clients if we win the case.
-Please call us for a free consultation at 888-213-8140.
+Please call us for a free consultation at (888) 213-8140.
 Our thoughts and prayers are with the families of those injured in the crash.